Abbad04/Nutrition-App/README.md

 ### Injected JavaScript

 The JavaScript code injected within the `index.html` file primarily focuses on generating dynamic content based on API responses and user interactions.
 It retrieves the number of items and nutrition data from the API response, displays appropriate sections, generates box elements for displaying nutrition information, and adds nutritional information to each box.

+## Demo

+Take a look at it: Abbad04.pythonanywhere.com